cunnia3/AU_UAV_ROS_Fsquared/README.md

 7. Next, we need to install QT Creator.
 This allows for the user interface files to be edited and provides a very good IDE for the QT system.
 Once again we need to visit http://qt-project.org/downloads.
 From there, we will click on “QT Creator 2.7.0 for Linux/X11 32-bit (60 MB)”.
 8. Once the file has downloaded, open terminal and navigate to the directory where it is saved.
 After this, run “sudo chmod +x qt-creator-linux-x86-opensource-2.7.0.bin”
 9. Next, run “./qt-creator-linux-x86-opensource-2.7.0.bin”.
 This will open an installer.
 Follow the on screen steps to complete the installation (Next, Next, Agree, Install, Finish).
 On the last screen, be sure to uncheck the box that labeled start QT Creator.
 We will need to run it from the terminal instead.
 If you forget, simply close the instance of QT Creator that appears.
 10. We now need to install qt-ros, an intermediate between QT and ROS.
 This can be done through the terminal with “sudo apt-get install ros-fuerte-qt-ros”.
 Type “y” at the appropriate prompt.
 Note: you may have to run “sudo apt-get update” first if you receive an error.

-11. Obtain the “AU_UAV_GUI” folder from the CD.
-12. Move it to your ROS workspace folder.
-13. Open the “AU_UAV_GUI” folder and delete the “build” folder.
+ROS / GUI COMPILE

-14. Navigate to your ROS workspace and then to the “AU_UAV_GUI” folder.
+1. Navigate to your ROS workspace by typing roscd.
-15. Next type “mkdir build” and navigate to the new build folder.
-16. Now type “cmake ..”.
-17. Once that has completed, type “rosmake AU_UAV_GUI”.
+2. To compile, type rosmake AU_UAV_stack.

-GUI EXECUTION
+ROS / GUI LAUNCH

-The GUI is executed using a specific launch file.
-To Execute the GUI comple the GUI and the ROS environments.
-Then, launch the system by typing "roslaunch AU_UAV_ROS guiDriven.launch".

-The GUI can be launch seperatly after compliling by navigating to the ros_workspace/AU_UAV_GUI/ folder and typing "./bin/AU_UAV_GUI"
+1. To launch the system, type roslaunch AU_UAV_ROS guiDriven.launch